Ryn-Nev/toolbox/unzipper/README.md

 - Can be run from any directory after installation
 - Works on both Windows and macOS
 - Windows: Right-click context menu integration for ZIP files
+- No administrator privileges required
+- Portable installation in user's local directory

 ## Prerequisites